collective-soundworks/soundworks/README.md

 - [`Performance`](#performance)
 - [`Sync`](#sync)

 Some modules on the client side are associated with dedicated styling information.
 When that is the case, we added in the [`soundworks-template`](https://github.com/collective-soundworks/soundworks-template)’s [`src/sass/`](https://github.com/collective-soundworks/soundworks-template/tree/master/src/sass) folder the corresponding `_77-moduleName.scss` SASS partial.
-You should not forget to include them in your `*.scss` files when you write your scenario (for more information, cf. the [Styling with SASS](#styling-with-sass) section).
+Don't forget to include them in your `*.scss` files when you write your scenario (for more information, cf. the [Styling with SASS](#styling-with-sass) section).
 We indicate in the module descriptions below which of them require custom SASS partials.

 ### Core objects

-The core objects on the client side and the server side are singletons that contain the methods and state used to set up a scenario and to exchange messages between the client and the server.
+The core objects on the client side and the server side are singletons that contain the methods used to set up a scenario and to exchange messages between the client and the server.

 #### Client side: the `client` object

-The `client` object contains the basic state and methods of the client.
-For instance, the object initializes the client with a given type and to establish WebSocket communications with the server through to the methods `send` and `receive`.
-It starts the scenario and sequences the modules using the methods `start`, `serial` and `parallel`.
+The `client` object contains the basic methods of the client.
+For instance, the object initializes the client type with `init` and establishes WebSocket communications with the server through the methods `send` and `receive`.
+Additionally, it starts the scenario and sequences the modules using the methods `start`, `serial` and `parallel`.

-For the sake of clarity, the methods of the `client` object are split into two groups.
+For clarity, the methods of the `client` object are split into two groups.

 ##### Initialization and WebSocket communication